tresorit/cwac-endless/README.markdown

 CWAC EndlessAdapter: It Just Keeps Going and Going And...
 =========================================================

+**WORK ON THIS PROJECT IS SUSPENDED, PENDING A REBOOT OF THE CONCEPT**

 AJAX Web sites have sometimes taken up the "endless page" model, where scrolling automatically loads in new content, so you never have to click a "Next" link or anything like that.